manoj2211/training-page/README.md

 # training-page
-Just for checking purpose and practice
+This is sample file for practice github
 Thank you